 What are the most retarding factors for clinical trials globally

-Globally most of the clinical trials fail in completing the study by time and the following is the scenario of most of the studies irrespective of regions.
+Globally most of the clinical trials fail in completing the study in time, and the following is the scenario of most of the clinical studies, irrespective of regions.

 - 45% of clinical trials are delayed